MatheusGFagundes/ProbabilisticPlanning/README.md

 # Probabilistic Planning - Value iteration
-this repository contains a value iteration algorithm along with a parser for a custom  file txt
+this repository contains a value iteration algorithm along with a parser for a custom txt file

 ## Parser
+this is a parser for a custom txt file.
+Therefore It is not a regular format

 the parser extracts all the states with their available actions with their respective costs and probabilities